Robomikel/Steam-Server-Manager/README.md

 - - - -
  When creating a Schedule task to run Monitor script.
 - If using a user windows account.
-Will need to add user to the "log on as batch job" to run the task under that account
+May need to add user to the "log on as batch job" to run the task under that account
 - - - -
  Does not install Dependencies like Visual C++ Redistributable or Direct X
  https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/